isaacg11/starterTemplate-Query-Object/README.md

 # starterTemplate-Query-Object
 a starter template for running object queries using the Stamplay SDK

+**CLONING: When cloning this repo, you must switch out the appId with your own to make it work.**

  1) **Initialize the front-end of your app with Stamplay**
  <br>
 - Go to your command line and enter **stamplay init**